Osaul4ik/M_P_T_MBP2019/README.md

 # WellspringPTP

-**Windows Precision Touchpad driver for Apple MacBook T2 trackpads.**
+**Windows Precision Touchpad kernel driver for Apple MacBooks**

-WellspringPTP is a Windows Precision Touchpad driver focused on delivering a native, responsive, and reliable experience on Apple MacBook T2 hardware.
+WellspringPTP is a Windows Precision Touchpad driver focused on delivering a native, responsive, and reliable experience on Apple MacBooks.

-The project started as a fork of **mac-precision-touchpad** and has since evolved into a significantly reworked implementation for Apple T2 MacBooks.
+The project started as a fork of **mac-precision-touchpad** and has since evolved into a significantly reworked implementation.

 ---

 # Current Status

-The USB implementation for **MacBook Pro 16,1 (2019)** is considered feature-complete and is now primarily in the tuning and stabilization phase.
+Testing and bug hunting.

-The driver has been extensively tested on this device and is optimized specifically for its trackpad.
+The driver has been extensively tested on **MacBook Pro 16,1 (2019) and Air 2015**

+**Haptic feedback is not currently implemented.
+The Force Touch trackpad's actuator requires a calibration sequence to drive properly, and that process hasn't been reverse-engineered yet — so this feature is blocked until that's figured out.**

 ---

 # Features

 * Windows Precision Touchpad support
-* Native multi-touch gestures
+* Native multi-touch gestures (pinch, zoom, scroll, swipe)
-* Reworked contact matching pipeline
-* Stable Contact ID management
+* Smoother, more accurate finger tracking — fewer dropped or mismatched contacts
-* Improved cursor stability
+* No more cursor jumps or "ghost" touches
-* Enhanced palm rejection
+* Palm rejection
-* Overflow packet handling
+* Fixed handling of malformed/overflow USB packets
-* Force Touch for open context menu
+* Force Touch triggers the right-click context menu
 * Low-latency input processing
-* Optimized scrolling behavior
-* Production-oriented architecture focused on correctness and maintainability

 ---